 Beneath the oceans, lava erupts every day.
 But because it’s all are underground, we don’t realize it’s even happening.

 Actually, the Earth has 70,000 km of continuous volcanoes under the ocean.
 More specifically, the volcanoes are at mid-oceanic ridges.
 If you took all the water away from the oceans, it would be the most prominent feature on Earth.

 Plate tectonics begin at mid-oceanic ridges where plates are moving apart.
 Because plates pull apart from each other at divergent plates, lava spews out to create the youngest geological rocks on Earth.

-The African plate is in the process of rifting apart into two separate plates where it will become ocean.
+The African major plate is in the process of rifting apart into two separate plates where it will become ocean.
 In addition, the Somalian and Nubian plates will one day tear apart and become new ocean.

 At convergent boundaries, plates push into each other

 Convergent boundaries or subduction zones are where two plates collide into each other.
 Because matter cannot be destroyed, it forces one of the plates into the mantle underneath.

 At convergent plate boundaries, they have some of the most violent catastrophes and geology on Earth.
 When plates smash together, it has created chains of volcanoes.
 For example, almost all along the Pacific Ring of Fire, plates collide and sink into the ocean floor at zones of subduction.